This is Section 5.1 of the Imaging Resource Guide

 Zero Angular Field of View: Parallax Error Elimination

-Conventional lenses have angular fields of view such that as the distance between the lens and object increases, the magnification increases.
+Conventional lenses have angular fields of view such that as the distance between the lens and object increases, the magnification decreases.
 This is how the human vision behaves, and contributes to our depth perception.
 This angular field of view results in parallax, also known as perspective error, which decreases accuracy, as the observed measurement of the vision system will change if the object is moved (even when remaining within the depth of field) due to the magnification change.
 Telecentric Lenses eliminate the parallax error characteristic of standard lenses by having a constant, non-angular field of view; at any distance from the lens, a Telecentric Lens will always have the same field of view.
 See Figure 1 for the difference between a non-telecentric and a telecentric field of view.

 Figure 1: Field of view comparison of a conventional and Telecentric Lens.
 Note the conventional lens’s angular field of view and the Telecentric Lens’s zero angle field of view.